aasm/aasm/PLANNED_CHANGES.md

-# Planned changes for AASM 4.1
+# Planned changes for AASM 4.2

- * remove support for `:on_transition` callback
+ * add support for multiple state machines per class

-# Planned changes for AASM 4.0
+   * events are chained

- * nothing left
+   * :default state machine not provided (if state machine name is used)